 |Interesting features||The 1/2 scale length (distance from nut to bridge) is a reduced 22.8″ (about 580 mm) as against a full size of 25.6″ (650 mm)|

-If you’re interested in 3/4 size guitars in particular maybe because you have a child in mind and wish to weigh more options, I have written an article dedicated to finding the right 3/4 guitar for a child with specific model recommendations.
+If you’re interested in 3/4 size guitars for your child, I have written an article dedicated to finding the right 3/4 guitar for a child with specific model recommendations.

 For help on what to look for when buying a classical guitar, whether budget ones or expensive ones, whether for a beginner or a more advanced player, I have a helpful step-by-step guide on how to choose a classical guitar.
 You will find it useful.